Payback (1999 film): Plot

-With the aid of Rosie, Porter kidnaps Bronson's son, Johnny.
-He then visits and threatens Fairfax; Hicks and Leary, who are waiting outside Fairfax's house, are promptly arrested by Internal Affairs on account of the false evidence left earlier.
-A shootout ensues involving Porter, Stegman, his driver, Pearl and the Triads; only Porter and Pearl survive.
-Porter is held at gunpoint by Pearl which inadvertently causes him to be captured by Fairfax's men; he is taken to a warehouse and beaten for hours.
-Bronson arrives with his own men and the $130,000 ransom, though he swears that Porter will never lay his hands on it.
-Porter unsuccessfully tries to reason that all he wanted was the $70,000 that Resnick owed him, but Bronson then authorizes his men to hammer Porter's toes one-by-one, until he reveals Johnny's location; Bronson's men smash two toes before he gives them a location.
+With Rosie's assistance, Porter kidnaps Bronson's son Johnny, which he reveals to Bronson on another call while he threatens Fairfax.
+Hicks and Leary are arrested by Internal Affairs due to the false evidence Porter planted.
+Stegman captures Porter, but a shootout ensues with Pearl and the Triads, leaving Stegman, his driver, and the Triads dead; holding Porter at gunpoint, Pearl is knocked unconscious when the Outfit arrives to abduct Porter.
+Badly beaten, Porter meets face-to-face with Bronson, who has brought a $140,000 ransom but swears Porter will never touch it.
+Porter reasons that all he wanted was the $70,000 Resnick took, but Bronson orders his men to hammer Porter's toes until he reveals Johnny's location; they smash two toes before he gives them an address.